Exponential self-similar mixing by incompressible flows: Introduction

+\item If the answer to Question~\ref{q.3} is positive, does this velocity field drive the mixing scale of $\rho$ to zero exponentially in time?
+The same comment about uniqueness in Question~\ref{q.2} applies here. \end{enumerate}

-We observed in Remark~\ref{r:remmain}(iii) that our construction provides an example of palenstrophy-constrained flow such that ${\rm mix}\, \big( \rho(t,\cdot) \big)$ decays polynomially in time.
-More in general, the self-similarity ansatz implies polynomial decay of ${\rm mix}\, \big( \rho(t,\cdot) \big)$ in the case the velocity field is bounded in $W^{s,p}$ uniformly in time for some $s>1$.
-However, the numerical results mentioned in~\S\ref{ss:literature}(d) support an exponential decay also for $s>1$.
-If this were the case, we would deduce that for $s>1$ self-similarity is too strong a constraint, which only allows for sub-optimal decay rates (polynomial vs.~exponential).
-This result would be in stark contrast with the case $s=1$, for which the optimal decay rate can be obtained within self-similar evolutions.
-We therefore point out the following important question: \begin{itemizeb} \item[(e)] Does it exist a bounded initial datum $\bar \rho$ and a velocity field bounded in $W^{s,p}$ uniformly in time for some $s>1$ such that ${\rm mix}\, \big( \rho(t,\cdot) \big)$ decays exponentially in time? \end{itemizeb} Such an example has necessarily to be non self-similar.
-The analysis in~\cite{schulze} implies in addition that such an example cannot be realized with a ``localized'' flow: roughly speaking, once the solution has been mixed to a certain scale, it can be more convenient to ``unmix'' it before reaching a lower mixing scale.
+We observed in Remark~\ref{r:remmain}\ref{r:remmain:ii} that our construction provides an example of palenstrophy-constrained flow such that $\mix\big( \rho(t,\cdot) \big)$ decays polynomially in time.
+In fact, the self-similarity ansatz implies polynomial decay of $\mix\big( \rho(t,\cdot) \big)$ under the assumption that the velocity field is bounded in $W^{s,p}$ uniformly in time for some $s>1$.
+However, the numerical results mentioned in~\S\ref{ss:literature}\ref{ss:literature:d} support an exponential decay also for $s>1$, but the optimal bound is still unknown in this case.
+If the optimal decay were indeed exponential, we would then deduce that for $s>1$ self-similarity is too restrictive and only allows for sub-optimal decay rates.
+Such a result would be in stark contrast with the case $s=1$, for which the optimal decay rate can be achieved with a self-similar evolution.
+We therefore formulate the following important question: \begin{enumerate} [start=5,label=(\alph*),ref=(\alph*), itemsep=2pt, leftmargin=30 pt] \item Do a bounded initial datum $\bar \rho$ and a velocity field, which is bounded in $W^{s,p}$ uniformly in time for some $s>1$, exist such that $\mix\big( \rho(t,\cdot) \big)$ decays exponentially in time? \end{enumerate} Such an example could not then be self-similar.
+In addition, the analysis in~\cite{schulze} implies that it cannot be realized with a ``localized'' flow: roughly speaking, once the solution has been mixed to a certain scale, it can be more convenient to let the flow act again at larger scales before reaching a lower mixing scale.